-Graduate with an education, a resort master plan, and a resume that prepares you to work anywhere in the world, even for yourself.
+Graduate with an education, a resort master plan, and a resume that prepares you to work anywhere in the world.

 Vail Resorts Speaker Series

-Top executives and managers share experiences and advice with SBRM students.
+Top executives and managers share their experiences and advice with SBRM students

 Lower Division Business Core

 Students must take Math 251 (Statistics) to fulfill their General Education math requirement.

 |GBUS 291, ENGL 240, or 304||Business Writing, Intro to Journalism or Advanced Composition||3|

 |MKTG 201||Introduction to Marketing||3|